 There are many California and federal laws in place to protect the rights of employees.
-Many employers count on the fact that most employees do not understand these laws that exist to protect them.
+Many employers count on the fact that most employees do not understand the laws that exist to protect them.

-We have the resources, experience and network of expertise to represent your case in any legal forum.
-We guide you through state and federal legal procedures, claim filing and lawsuit filing if necessary.
+We have the resources, experience, and network of expertise to represent your case in any legal forum.
+We guide you through state and federal legal procedures, claim filing, and lawsuit filing if necessary.

 In all cases, it is important to consult an experienced employment law attorney as soon as possible.
 Short statutes of limitations apply in many cases, and achieving justice and fair compensation in your case may take time.
 In many instances, it is critical that employees obtain legal counsel even while still employed to protect their rights.
 We are here to provide that counsel.

 Loss of employment, discrimination, harassment, unlawful restrictive covenants and other employment law violations in California have significant financial consequences for most people.
 Additionally, many of our clients suffer traumatic psychological consequences.